-Departments are the rigid structure of your LMS, with clear rules so you know what to expect.
-As you can see here in the Departments report, each Department has a parent and child where applicable.
-So careful thought when deciding on the Department structure is highly recommended before any other decision is made.
+Departments are defined by the rigid structure of your LMS, with clear rules so you know what to expect.
+In the Departments report, you can view each Department, the parent and a child department if one has been created.
+Careful thought when deciding on the Department structure is highly recommended before any other decision is made.
 If you have specific reporting needs for particular bodies of Users, you will likely want to set them up into Departments in order to utilize the granularity provided by Absorb reports when it comes to the ability to report by Department.

-As you can see from the Groups report, there are no child or parent Groups and the report instead displays an overview of the number of Users in each, how the Users are added, as well as created and edited dates.
-Unlike Departments, Groups are primarily used for performing bulk actions on otherwise unrelated Users via Absorb’s availability rules.
-What this means is that you could manually take Users from 7 different Departments, and add them to a Group.
-Alternatively, Groups offer automatic filtering rules where an Admin can set up rules for your Users to be automatically added to Groups.
-As an example, a filter could be set up to look for all Users that have a job title of Assistant Manager, and pull them into the Group.
+Groups offer automatic filtering rules as an Admin can set up rules for your Users to be automatically added to Groups.
+For example, a filter could be set up to look for all Users that have a job title of Assistant Manager, and pull them into the Group.

 Once your Group is set up, you can utilize it in a number of ways to produce more efficient workflows.
-For example, you could make several Courses available to a Group for self-enrollment, or grant eligibility into a contest based on a Group.
+For example, you could make several Courses available to a Group for self-enrollment.

 Admins can be assigned to a Group and this allows a flexible way to manage your Users, and assign content.

 Please note: Admins can only be assigned to a single Group.
 Also, Admins can only be assigned to view and manage either a single Group OR one or more assigned Departments or All Users.

 You may want to review the additional resources below before you begin to design your Departments and Groups: